-To apply to be a Hanover DASH rider, simply fill out a short registration form with documentation to confirm Hanover County residency and proof of age (60 or over) or disability (short or long term).
+To apply to be a Hanover DASH rider, simply fill out a short registration form with documentation to confirm Hanover County residency and proof of age (65 or over) or disability (short or long term).
 Rides are offered in collaboration with UZURV, an adaptive transportation network company.

 Contact Hanover DASH with questions at 804-365-3274 or visit www.HanoverDASH.org for more information.

 Parks and Recreation is honoring Hanover seniors on National Senior Citizen Day with a throwback to those hot summer days at the ice cream parlor.
 Come out and spend an afternoon reminiscing with friends while enjoying a cool treat!
 Choose from several different delicious ice cream toppings or a root beer float.